 Besides lunches and dinners, coffee is also very popular in Albania.
 Everyone seems to drink coffee, although sometimes ‘going out for a coffee’ may mean that strong drinks like ‘raki’ will be consumed.
 Coffee takes time, and there is no such thing as a ‘five-minute coffee break.”

 Albania is considered a Muslim country, with almost 60 per cent of the population belonging to this religion.
 However, most of this Muslim population are Muslims because of their family origins and traditions and not because of choice.
 Albanian Muslims do not have any of the characteristics of the Muslim religion in the Arab countries, such as the teachings, the attendance in mosques, and the devotion to practising their religious rites.
 Instead, Albanian Muslims gladly marry and cohabit with the rest of the Albanian population, of which 17 per cent are Christians.

 - A black cat crossing the street is bad luck.

 - A broken mirror is considered bad luck.

 - “Syri i keq” or “bad eye” is when someone has seen you in a malicious way.
-This is usually if you are driving a luxurious car or have a magnificent house and all of the sudden some tragic happens out of nowhere.
-Most often this will be attributed to the “bad eye” of someone that wishes malice upon you.
+This is usually if you are driving a luxurious car or have a magnificent house, and all of a sudden, some tragedy happens out of nowhere.
+Most often, this will be attributed to the “bad eye” of someone that wishes malice upon you.